 We will not afford weird people the same lubricated gloves that we will the strange.
 Weird people have made their choices, and those choices subject them to a degree of illustrative ridicule that a nicer, more wonderful writer –say, from the squishy and indecisive school of thought– would qualify to soften their conclusions.
 Some of us are as weird as those we mock, some of us are different, some of us are normal, and some of us are weird, and strange.

 My dad did everything he could to guide me to a more normal path.
 He corrected my weird ideas with sensible, normal lines of thought.
-“That isn’t the way,” was something he said so many times, and in so many ways, that most view my refusal to accept his norms as rebellion.
+“That isn’t the way,” was something he said so many times, and in so many ways, that one could view my refusal to accept his norms as rebellion.
 There were so many fights, arguments, and debates in our household that no observer could escape it without thinking that it was, at least, a combustible atmosphere.
 Before we explore the ways in which the old man was strange, I would like to take a moment to thank my dad for the effort he put into trying to make me normal.
-I’ve met the exaggerated forms of weird, and those that ascribe to the unusual thoughts, that I play around with, as their truth.
+I’ve since met the exaggerated forms of weird, and those that ascribe to the unusual thoughts as their truth.
 Most of those people lead chaotic lives, and some of them are a little scary.

 My dad was, at the very least, abnormal.
 Some would say kooky, and others might say he was an odd duck.
 In the frame we’re creating here though, he was strange.
 Either he was born with certain deficiencies, or they were a result of self-inflicted wounds.
+One could say that those self-inflicted wounds were choices he made along the way, and that is true, but those choices derived from some of the deficiencies he had.
 Whatever the case was, he was different from those around him.
-He wanted people to perceive him as a normal man.
-It was an effort for him.
-He didn’t want his children to have to endure the outsider status he had to endure for much of his life.
-I rebelled to that, because I couldn’t see his efforts for what they were.
+He wanted people to perceive him as a normal man, and he put forth a great deal of effort in that regard.
+As such, he didn’t want his children to have to go through that, so he tried to teach us what he knew about having others consider us normal.
+I rebelled to those teachings, because I couldn’t see his efforts for what they were.

 I still like to dance in the flames of the weird, but once the lights come up I’m as normal now, and as boring, as everyone else.
 As hard as my dad tried to force normalcy on me, however, he couldn’t control the impulses I had to watch, read, and listened to artistic creations that glorified life outside the norm.
 Weird things were out there, and I knew it.
 I pursued these ideas with near wanton lust.